rotoye/batmon_reader/README.md

 ![](http://batmonfiles.rotoye.com/userguide/OLED_buzzer_board.png)
 The optional OLED display/buzzer attachment extends Batmon functionality by providing a user-friendly interface for displaying state of charge, voltages, warnings, and more.
 The small board is attached to the main Batmon board via a small connector.

 **Warning: this connector is rated for a limited number of plug-unplug cycles.
-It is recommended to attach/detach this accessory as little as possible.**
+It is recommended to attach/detach this accessory as little, and as carefully as possible.**

 ## Interfacing with an Autopilot